zzzhengzzz/cebd1160_project/README.md

 This repository includes the following:

 - Python script for your analysis: `digits.py`
-- Results figure/saved file: `figures/`
+- Results figure/saved file: `figures`
 - Dockerfile for your experiment: `Dockerfile`
 - runtime-instructions in a file named `RUNME.md`